These are challenging times.

 Even if you can’t afford to pay down your debt or increase your savings, try to improve your skills and education.

 Plus, there are plenty of free online courses available.
-(Oh, this is where we plug our own course, which is free for a limited time!)
+(Oh, this is where we plug our own courses, some of which are free for a limited time!)

 Here are six potential side hustle ideas you could start today: